CoolmanCZ/upp_cmake/README.md

 - Generated CMakeLists.txt files can be used to create a MS Visual C++ project
 - Generated CMakeLists.txt files are generated only for dependent modules of the processed Ultimate++ project
 - Create a distribution package
-- Support to build shared libraries as the target (DLL, SO)
+- Build shared libraries as the target (DLL, SO)

 ## Limitation
 - Ultimate++ source tree and directory of the project should be in the same directory as the generator scripts during build (you can use symlinks)